 Report cards are available online at the end of each quarter.
 In addition to quarter grades, students are evaluated on homework, classroom performance and citizenship.
 Optional written comments from the teacher are included when appropriate.
 The grading system in the middle school is A, B, C, D and F. Plus and minus grades may be used with A, B, C and D.

-Mid-quarter reports are sent by email when students are working below their capabilities, when students’ overall class performances have dropped significantly or a grade is below C-.
+Mid-quarter reports are available online when students are working below their capabilities, when students’ overall class performances have dropped significantly or a grade is below C-.
 All new seventh and eighth grade students will receive a mid-quarter report in the first quarter.

 Communication will be sent directly from faculty anytime there is a concern with student behavior or academic performance.